 But fear not, handwriting still has its moments to shine.
 From love letters that tug at heartstrings to doodles that bring joy during boring meetings (don’t worry, your secret is safe with me).
 There is something nostalgic and personal about putting pen on top of paper.

-Whether it’s leaving silly doodles for your loved ones or singing important documents with a flourish (I suggest practising your signature in front of a mirror for maximum effect), embrace the quirks and imperfections that make your handwriting uniquely yours.
 And who knows?
-Maybe one day, we will see a resurgence in the appreciation for handwriting as people realize that there is more to life than just arial font.
+Maybe one day, we will see a resurgence in the appreciation for writing as people realize there is more to life than just arial font.
 Until then, keep scribbling away and remember even if your handwriting looks like an abstract masterpiece gone wrong, it is still pretty special.

-6. Calligraphy: Exercise For Hand
+6. Exercise For Hand

 6.1 Finger Taps